UPDATE: new article published in October 2018 on two new important Ombudsman decisions – both saying the FOS can look at

 Many people are making affordability complaints about payday loans, asking the lender to refund interest.
-Until now, lenders have refused to look at any refunds for payday loans that were taken out more than six years ago, saying the Financial Ombudsman will not consider these cases.
+Most lenders are refusing to look at any refunds for payday loans that were taken out more than six years ago, saying the Financial Ombudsman Service (FOS) will not consider these cases.